IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    The congestion window seeks to increase by at least one segment per RTT and this increase regardless congestion occurs or not.
    Congestion window reduction is triggered by:

-   o Packet loss is detected : The congestion window is reduced by a predetermined fraction
+   * Packet loss is detected : The congestion window is reduced by a predetermined fraction

-   o Estimated queue delay exceeds a given threshold : The congestion window is reduced given by how much the delay exceeds the threshold
+   * Estimated queue delay exceeds a given threshold : The congestion window is reduced given by how much the delay exceeds the threshold

-   o Classic ECN marking detected : The congestion window is reduced by a predetermined fraction
+   * Classic ECN marking detected : The congestion window is reduced by a predetermined fraction

-   o L4S ECN marking detected : The congestion window is reduced in proportion to the fraction of packets that are marked (scalable congestion control)
+   * L4S ECN marking detected : The congestion window is reduced in proportion to the fraction of packets that are marked (scalable congestion control)

 ## Sender Transmission Control